 LOGmin1: Records the minimum engine speed and vacuum used since the Log screens were last reset.
 To reset the Log screens, press the MODE button.
 The LOGmin1 screen will now display and hold the minimum engine speed and vacuum / boost values as they are reached.
 If a lower value is reached, the display will change to reflect this value, e.g.; start the engine, and press FUNC up once to display the DATA page, then use the REF buttons to display the LOGmin1 screen.
-Press MODE to reset the Log screens, and look at the Load value.
+Press MODE to reset the Log screens, MT / LT Series ECU and look at the Load value.
 Run the engine at constant revs for a couple of seconds, then let it return to idle.
 The Load value will fall as engine load drops, and retain the lowest value it reaches when the engine slows down again.
 This value will be remembered until a lower value is reached, or the Log screens are reset.
+NOTE: pressing the MODE button resets ALL Log screens.

 LOGmin2: Records the minimum water and air temperatures since the Log screens were last reset.
 To reset the Log screens, press the MODE button.
 The LOGmin2 screen will now display and hold the minimum water and air temperatures as they are reached.
 If a higher value is reached, the display will change to reflect this value, e.g.; start the engine, and press FUNC up once to display the DATA page, then use the REF buttons to display the LOGmin2 screen.
 When the engine is hot, press MODE to reset the Log screens, and look at the Wat value.
 This value will fall as the water temperature decreases after the engine is turned off, and retain the lowest value it reaches when the engine cools down again.
 This value will be remembered until a lower value is reached, or the Log screens are reset.
+NOTE: pressing the MODE button resets ALL Log screens.

 LogMin3: Records the minimum air/fuel ratio and DC volts values since the Log screens were last reset.
 To reset the Log screens, press the MODE button.
 The LOGmin3 screen will now display and hold the minimum air/fuel ratio and DC volts values as they are reached.
 If a higher value is reached, the display will change to reflect this value, e.g.; start the engine, and press FUNC up once to display the DATA page, then use the REF buttons to display the LOGmin3 screen.
 Press MODE to reset the Log screens, and look at the Volts value.
 This value will change as the draw on the electrical system changes and retain the lowest value it reaches.
 This value will be remembered until a lower value is reached, or the Log screens are reset.
+NOTE: pressing the MODE button resets ALL Log screens.